 When you own a share or multiple shares of a company’s stock, you may assume that you’ll earn dividends, have first claim to the company’s assets should liquidation take place, or have an equal vote on important matters.
 But that isn’t always the case.

-Your voting rights, dividends, and other benefits of ownership are largely determined not only by the underlying company represented by the stock you buy, but also by the type of stock you’ve decided to invest in.
+Your voting rights, dividend payments, and other benefits of ownership are largely determined not only by the public company represented by the stock you buy, but also by the type of stock you’ve decided to invest in.

 Pro tip: You can earn a free share of stock (up to a $200 value) when you open a new trading account from Robinhood.
 With Robinhood, you can customize your portfolio with stocks and ETFs, plus you can invest in fractional shares.
 Sign up for Robinhood.